Improving performance with system catalog caching

 To cache system catalogs,

 |1.||Add a syngenload command to one of the following files (which are in the synergyde\connect directory):|

 As distributed, these files include a sample syngenload command that’s been commented out.
 To use the command, uncomment the line and change the username, password, and connect file.
-See Using syngenload for information on the syntax.
+See Using syngenload below for information on the syntax.